Camp – [DHASB] Denali High Adventure Scout Base

 In addition to our Summer Camp Program, the camp is the center for training adult leaders in the Boy Scout program.

-After a successful 2013 charter year, 2014 is looking to be an even better summer for Scouts attending DHASB because they will have so many opportunities to get outside and have fun. with ongoing construction, the council has completed over $1 million in new construction since 2010!
+After a successful 2015, 2016 is looking to be an even better summer for Scouts attending DHASB because they will have so many opportunities to get outside and have fun.
+With ongoing construction, the council has completed over $1 million in new construction since 2010!

 Troop, Teams and Crews bring all their own camping gear.
 The camp will provide food that the units will use to prepare their meals at the campsite; however, there is so much going on lunch usually ends up being a packed meal that gets devoured along the trail.